Tone Poems – Book 1

 Originally published by Photographic Arts Editions, now distributed by Rocky Nook.

-Bruce Barnbaum, of Granite Falls, WA, entered photography as a hobbyist in the 1960s, and after four decades, it is still his hobby.
-It has also been his life’s work for the past 30 years.
+Bruce Barnbaum, of Granite Falls, WA, began photography as a hobbyist in the 1960s, and after four decades, it is still his hobby.
+Photography has also been his life’s work for the past 40 years.

 Bruce’s educational background includes Bachelor’s and Master’s degrees in mathematics from UCLA.
 After working for several years as a mathematical analyst and computer programmer for missile guidance systems, he abruptly left the field and turned to photography.

-Bruce is recognized as one of the finest darkroom printers on this planet, both for his exceptional black and white work, as well as for his color imagery.
-He understands light to an extent rarely found, and combines this understanding with a mastery of composition, applying his knowledge to an extraordinarily wide range of subject matter.
-His work is represented by more than ten galleries throughout the United States and Canada, and is in the collections of museums and private collectors worldwide.
+Bruce is recognized as one of the finest darkroom printers on this planet, both for his exceptional black-and-white work, as well as for his color imagery.
+He understands light to an extent rarely found and combines this understanding with mastery of composition, applying his knowledge to an extraordinarily wide range of subject matter.

-Bruce has been an active environmental advocate for more than three decades, both independently and through his involvement and leadership with organizations such as the Sierra Club, the National Audubon Society, the Stillaguamish Citizens' Alliance, 1000 Friends of Washington, and the North Cascades Conservation Council.
+Bruce has been an active environmental advocate for more than three decades, both independently and through his involvement and leadership with organizations such as the Sierra Club, the National Audubon Society, the Mountain Loop Conservancy, Futurewise, and the North Cascades Conservation Council.

 Judith Cohen, also from Chicago, began playing the piano in 1961 at the age of 5, and studied at the Chicago Musical College until the age of 18.
 She was the First Prize Winner in the 1984 Pacific International Piano Competition, prompting jury chair Dr. Bela Nagy to call her “one of the five best pianists I’ve heard in the last fifteen years.”
 In 1985, she was the only American of eight pianists chosen to perform in the public master classes of Maestro Aldo Ciccolini in Bari, Italy.
 Following a 1985 recital in Mexico City, critic Robert Somerlott of the Mexico City Daily News wrote, “Judith Cohen captivated the audience with both her musicianship and stage presence, proving herself an artist of unusual talent.”